DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## selectorTimeout

-Specifies the time (in milliseconds) within which [selectors](../guides/basic-guides/select-page-elements.md) attempt to obtain a node to be returned.
+Specifies the time (in milliseconds) within which [selectors](../guides/basic-guides/select-page-elements.md) attempt to return a node.
 See [Selector Timeout](../guides/basic-guides/select-page-elements.md#selector-timeout) for details.

 ```json
 {